gaetawoo/djmmc/content/blog/20170821-total-solar-eclipse.md

 tags: ["non-minecraft","special"]
 slug:
 share: true
-draft: true
+draft: false
 ---
-I know this isn't minecraft, but today, on August 21, 2017, i saw a total solar eclipse with my very own eyes!
+I know this isn't minecraft, but today, on August 21, 2017, I saw a total solar eclipse with my very own eyes!
 It was also my very first eclipse!
-And i did not have to go far!
+And I did not have to go far!
 It happened at home!
-Man was i lucky! ...and i also heard people outside.
+Man was I lucky! ...and I also heard people outside.

 <!--more-->